 - License Management – which defines methods to procure, distribute, and manage the licenses needed for IT systems, services, and software.

 These are four points that need working on to better connect an enterprise’s cloud people, practices, and tools to the enterprise’s ITSM governance practices that are part of best practice approaches such as ITIL.
-This way, the cloud grows up and the adults are happy (or at least happier).Here @ViewYonder outlines 4 points that need working on to better connect an enterprise’s #cloud people, practices, and tools to the enterprise’s #ITSM governance practices.
+This way, the cloud and cloud governance grows up and the adults are happy (or at least happier).Here @ViewYonder outlines 4 points that need working on to better connect an enterprise’s #cloud people, practices, and tools to the enterprise’s #ITSM governance practices.
 Click To Tweet

 How ITSM tools help govern the cloud